MainulDip/iOS-study/101-uikit-storyborad-1.md

 print("\(struct?.prop ?? "default value")")
 ```
 ### Light/Dark Mode || Appearance :
 Apple only provide system color with dark/light mode variant.
-For custo color, "color set" of the xcassets is used for dark/light variant.
+For custom color, "color set" of the xcassets is used for dark/light variant.
 - color: From xcassets, add the color "color set" option to set the light mode and dark mode color, use the appearance attribute to "any light and dark" to get the option for dark mode variant.
 - image: form xcassets add the "image set", set the appearances to "any light and dark" then set light/dark mode images.
 For vector image, set scales to single as vector image don't need other higher res variant